 Video of the Day

-Variety: When selecting a new high-value training treat, look at the other training treats that you already have or have used recently.
+Variety: When selecting a new high-value training treat, look at the other training treats you already have or have used recently.
 Having a variety of treats is important for keeping your dog engaged.
 Many dogs prefer variety with their training treats, so try to select a treat with different flavors or proteins than the treats you already have in your cupboard.

 Dietary Restrictions: When selecting new high-value training treats, be sure to consider your dog's dietary restrictions.
 If your dog has any allergies, you'll want to read the label carefully to make sure the treats you're purchasing don't contain any of the ingredients your dog is allergic to.
 Additionally, if you have a dog who struggles with their weight, you'll want to consider the size and number of calories each treat has and factor that into the diet your veterinarian recommends for your dog.